Divya-kumari25/Divya-demo-repo/README.md

 # Divya-demo-repo
-this is my first git RepositoRy.
+this is my first Git repository.